act-auth/act-auth/README.md

 Any user who needs to access the services provided by the application program needs to register an account in the application first.

-Account registration is not within the scope of this specification, but it usually requires end-users to submit forms through Web pages or native applications, or other application programs to submit forms by HTTP requests.
+The specific process of the account registration is not within the scope of this specification, but it usually requires end-users to submit forms through Web pages or native applications, or other application programs to submit forms by HTTP requests.

 When an account is being registered, the application program SHALL: